chicken in truck

 Petition to ban cruel live transports submitted to the European Parliament

-A petition calling for an EU ban on the live export to third countries of farmed animals with 900,000 signatures is submitted to the European Parliament by global animal welfare organisations FOUR PAWS, Compassion in World Farming (CIWF), WeMove Europe and Animals International.
-The joint petition calls on Members of the European Parliament (MEPs) to strengthen the recommendations by the Committee of Inquiry on the Protection of Animals during transport (ANIT) to also support a transport ban of unweaned animals and a maximum journey time on long-distance transports of eight hours for adult bovine, swine and ovine animals and four hours for poultry and rabbits.
+A petition supported by 900,000 signatures calling for an EU ban on the live export of farmed animals to third countries was submitted to the European Parliament by global animal welfare organisations FOUR PAWS, Compassion in World Farming (CIWF), WeMove Europe and Animals International.
+The joint petition calls on Members of the European Parliament (MEPs) to strengthen the recommendations of the ANIT Committee, by supporting a ban on the transport of unweaned animals and setting maximum journey times on long-distance transports of eight hours for adult bovine, swine and ovine animals and four hours for poultry and rabbits.

 december 2021